sal0minh0/extratorDeDadosWeb/README.md

 # extratorDeDadosWeb
-mini project for extract some web info
+mini project for extract some web infos